 - The total grant request (direct and indirect costs) over the project period may not exceed \$1,500,000 and may not be less than \$250,000.
 The total grant request is the CARE Fund grant portion only.
 The total project budget, including the non-state matching contributions, will be at minimum two times the total grant request amount.
 Grant payments will be made as reimbursement for actual expenditures.
-At CARE Fund's discretion, grant payments may be made more frequently than annually in accordance with the Grant Award Agreement. - The amount of funding requested should reflect the scope of the project and the appropriate budget for a two-year project period.
+Grant payments will generally be made on an annual basis. - o The amount of funding requested should reflect the scope of the project and the appropriate budget for a two-year project period.
 The maximum award amount is not an indication of the ideal project size, rather it is an award size limit.
 CARE Fund is interested in innovative projects of all sizes.
-Requests for smaller grants are allowed and encouraged. - o Grant funds may be used to purchase capital equipment, but the equipment must be essential to achieve the research or product development aims as detailed in the project research plan. - o Indirect costs are allowed at the federally negotiated rate.
-If the applicant does not have a federally negotiated rate, the indirect cost rate may not exceed 30%. - Projects with collaborations outside of Washington State are allowed; however, the majority of the CARE Fund grant award and required non-state match contribution must be allocated to research activities conducted in Washington State.
-Only a minority of the CARE Fund grant funds awarded may be provided to out-of-state researchers and entities as required to complete the project. - All grants will be made in accordance with the CARE Fund's policies and applicable laws, including the CARE Fund statute (Chapter 43.348 Revised Code of Washington).
+Requests for smaller grants are allowed and encouraged. - o Grant funds may be used to purchase capital equipment, but the equipment must be essential to achieve the research or product development aims as detailed in the project research plan. - o Indirect costs are allowed at the current federally negotiated rate or the rate in place as of February 6, 2025, whichever is greater.
+If the applicant did not have a federally negotiated rate as of February 6, 2025, the indirect cost rate may not exceed 30%. - Projects with collaborations outside of Washington State are allowed; however, at least 75% of the CARE Fund grant award and required non-state match contribution must be allocated to research activities conducted in Washington State.
+No more than 25% of the CARE Fund grant funds awarded may be provided to out-of-state researchers and entities as required to complete the project awarded the grant.
+The purchase of supplies, materials, reagents, and equipment (used and located in Washington State) for use in research activities in Washington State that are purchased from entities outside the state of Washington are considered allocated for research activities performed in Washington State, and not considered to be allocated to out-of-state researchers or entities. - All grants will be made in accordance with the CARE Fund's policies and applicable laws, including the CARE Fund statute (Chapter 43.348 Revised Code of Washington).